Ardmore House is a single-family house located on a typical Chicago block at the intersection of a residential street and an alleyway.

 All of the shared public areas of the home are on the second level above the alleyway - where residents spend most of the time.
 The private spaces of the home are tucked away behind a curving interior courtyard on the first level.

-A curved double-height interior courtyard atrium runs lengthwise from front to back doors, creating a vertical connection between the common areas on the first and second floors.
+A curved double-height interior courtyard runs lengthwise from front to back doors, creating a vertical connection between the common areas on the first and second floors.

 All of the second floor spaces are oriented towards a 56-foot-long ribbon window that spans the length of the western façade and floods the home with natural light.
 Panoramic views capture the fullness of the surrounding neighborhood.